 It is normal to have apprehensions where there is a chain as you are unlikely to want to be too out of pocket too early (home loan application is approx one thousand pounds, then valuation, Caerwys conveyancing search fees, etc).
 The first thing to do is check that your property lawyer is on the Co-operative conveyancing panel.
 Regarding the next stages this very much depends on the uniqueness of your case, motivation for the property and on the state of the market.
 In a buoyant market the majority of purchasers would apply for the mortgage with Co-operative and pay for the valuation and only if it comes back ok would they ask their solicitor to proceed with searches.

 I have justfound out that Arc property Solicitors have closed.
 They conducted my conveyancing in Caerwys for a purchase of a leasehold flat 18 months ago.
 How can I be sure that the property is not still registered in the name of the previous owner?

 The easiest way to see if the premises is registered to you, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Caerwys conveyancing specialists.

-I am purchasing a new build house in Caerwys with the aid of help to buy.
-The sellers refused to budge the amount so I negotiated £7000 of fixtures and fittings instead.
-The estate agent advised me not to tell my lawyer about this side-deal as it may adversely affect my loan with the lender.
-Should I keep quiet?.
+I'm buying a new build house in Caerwys benefiting from help to buy.
+The sellers would not move on the price so I negotiated 6k of fixtures and fittings instead.
+The sale representative suggested that I not disclose to my lawyer about this extras as it could affect my mortgage with Santander.
+Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.